Costoletta alla valdostana

 Sugars: 1.7 (g) 2 % GDA

-Breaded-and-fried veal cutlets filled with Valdostan cheese How-to
+Breaded-and-fried veal chops filled with Valdostan cheese How-to

-Cut a pocket in the cutlets by slitting them horizontally with a knife blade, but do not divide them in half.
+- - Cut a pocket in every cutlet by slitting them horizontally with a knife blade, but do not divide them in half.

-Slowly melt the butter in a frying pan over a medium heat.
+- - Slowly melt butter in a frying pan over a medium heat.

 Note

 - - For a low fat recipe use olive oil instead of butter.
-Be careful: their taste change.
+Be careful: its taste changes.
 As it's a recipe to make seldom use the butter in any way, perhaps in smaller amounts.

 Healthy eating